 Familiarity with the system isn’t the only issue operators face.
 Some might not be fully familiarised with every site, especially if they are covering multiple locations.
 With the pressure of dealing with an incident, mistakes can (and often do) happen.

-With many VMS solutions being used across multiple sites, where camera counts are very high, the problem is exacerbated significantly.
+With many VMS solutions being used across multiple sites where camera counts are very high, the problem is exacerbated significantly.
 Even when operators are experienced with the VMS in question, have a good degree of awareness of the site layout, and remain fully alert at all times, the likelihood of something being missed during an incident is still high.
-A simple error such as switching the view to the wrong camera when following a suspect might result in something critical being missed.
-While footage can be examined after an event, often the most effective outcome is to deescalate an incident while it is in progress.
+A simple error such as switching the view to the wrong camera when following a target might result in something critical being missed.
+While footage can be examined after an event, often the most effective outcome in high risk applications is to deescalate an incident while it is in progress.

 Risk mitigation relies on resolving problems at the earliest possible opportunity.
 A well-trained operator can intervene while a situation is developing, and can often prevent further losses from taking place, or can ensure the safety of other persons in the immediate area.
 Any delay in this compromises on the overall quality of the security system.

 It must be said that this issue isn’t a fault with video surveillance technology or VMS solutions, nor is it a fault with operators.
 In order to enable the implementation of proactive action, it is important that the systems are as user-friendly as possible.
-It should always be remembered what we are expecting an operator to do: in high pressure situations, they need to make split-second decisions which are effective and intelligent, while also managing a complex system that could cover multiple sites.
+It should always be remembered what an operator is expected to do: in high pressure situations, they need to make split-second decisions which are effective and intelligent, while also managing a complex system that could cover multiple sites.

 It is a significant challenge, and it stands to reason that using smart technology to assist operators can only be seen as a positive by end users.